desciquark/desci-cardano-course/PoA/PoA/milestone-2/PoA-M2/README.md

 ## 🧩 Summary

-This README outlines the successful delivery of **Milestone 2 (M2)** for the "DeSci Quark" project – a free, bilingual educational course that introduces Decentralized Science (DeSci) using the Cardano blockchain and Marlowe smart contracts.
+This README outlines the successful delivery of **Milestone 2 (M2)** for the "DeSci Quark" project – a free educational course that introduces Decentralized Science (DeSci) using the Cardano blockchain and Marlowe smart contracts.

 The milestone focused on:
 - Completing the final 70% of course content